fmExcense/compositeurdigital.github.io/en/quiz.md

 ![questionPage imageAnswer](img/questionpage_imageanswer.jpg)

 #### `page`
-A simple page to display either text or an image:
+Describes a simple page to display with either text or image:
  - `label`: text to display
  - `visual`: name of the image file to display (no extension, file present in `_meta` folder)